boardswarm/boardswarm/boardswarm/README.md

 For static JWKS token a JWKS needs to be generated for boardswarm to validate tokens against, while the client(s) needs JWT token(s) signed by the private key.
-An easy way to generate these is to using the [rnbyc](https://github.com/babelouest/rhonabwy#rnbyc-rhonabwy-command-line-tool) tool.
+An easy way to generate these is to use the [rnbyc](https://github.com/babelouest/rhonabwy#rnbyc-rhonabwy-command-line-tool) tool.